algorithmiaio/dev-center/_pages/integrations/multipartforms.md

 </form>
 ```

-In order to send a multipart form to an Algorithm, you'll create a form handler on some server or service, and use it to pass the request through to an Algorithm.
+If the Algorithm you'll be using accepts base64encoded files, you can use [direct base64 file transfer](./base64_files).
+But for all other algorithms, you'll create a form handler on some server or service, and use it to pass the request through to an Algorithm.

 The code below uses Python on a Flask server, but this could as easily be NodeJS on a serverless function provider such as Google Cloud Functions, Azure Function Apps, or AWS Lambda.

 Note that we included the API Key as a user-fillable value in the form.
 Another option would be to omit this field and hard-code the API Key into the Python code below.